Safeguarding

 All Safeguarding and Child Protection issues or concerns must be reported to one or all of the following members of staff:

-Mr C. Reilly Co-Headteacher and Designated Safeguarding Lead Mrs E. Tibbitts Co-Headteacher and Designated Safeguarding Lead (working days Wednesday, Thursday and Friday) Mrs K. Phillips SENCO, KS1 teacher and Deputy Designated Safeguarding Lead (working days Monday, Tuesday and Wednesday) Miss E. Green EYFS teacher and Deputy Designated Safeguarding Lead Miss K. Britnell KS2 teacher and Deputy Designated Safeguarding Lead - If one of our pupils makes a disclosure to you; remain calm and reassure the child that they haven’t done anything wrong.
+Mr C. Reilly Co-Headteacher and Designated Safeguarding Lead Mrs E. Tibbitts Co-Headteacher and Designated Safeguarding Lead (working days Wednesday, Thursday and Friday) Mrs K. Phillips SENCO, KS1 teacher and Deputy Designated Safeguarding Lead (working days Monday, Tuesday and Wednesday) Miss K. Britnell KS2 teacher and Deputy Designated Safeguarding Lead - If one of our pupils makes a disclosure to you; remain calm and reassure the child that they haven’t done anything wrong.

 - DO NOT promise confidentiality; explain that you may need to tell someone.